ppddddpp/multi-modal-retrieval-predict-project/README.md

-# Multimodal Medical Image Retrieval & Explanation
+# Unified Multimodal Framework for Chest X-Ray Retrieval and Disease Prediction

-This is a HCMUS final project which performs **multimodal predict and retrieval** from chest X-rays and radiology reports using deep learning.
-It supports:

-* Disease-aware joint embeddings from image and text (DICOM + report)
-* Making prediction
-* Retrieval evaluation via relevance ground truth
-* Visual explanations (attention + Integrated Gradients)
-* Web interface for demo and debugging
+This repository contains the official implementation of **"A Unified Multimodal Framework for Chest X-Ray Retrieval and Disease Prediction: Towards Interpretable and Reproducible Medical AI."**
+It was developed as part of the HCMUS final project and integrates multimodal learning, retrieval, and explainability for medical imaging.

 ---